Excel to CSV Converter — Free Online

 Quality tips for XLSX → CSV

 Document conversion quality depends mostly on the source.
 Plain text always converts cleanly — there is no formatting to lose.
 Documents with complex layouts (tables, columns, embedded images, callouts) survive conversion better between formats with similar capabilities (DOCX ↔ PDF) and less well between very different formats (DOCX → TXT strips every visual element).
 For best fidelity when converting XLSX to CSV, make sure the source is the highest-quality original you have — converting an already-converted file (a PDF that came from a scanned image, say) will inherit all of the losses from the earlier conversion in addition to whatever this conversion does.
 FileChange does not add any extra loss beyond what the format change strictly requires.
+CSV holds exactly one sheet of values with no fonts, colors, merged cells, or formulas, so FileChange writes the computed results of the active sheet and nothing else; if your workbook has several tabs, only one sheet's data survives a single CSV, so split multi-tab workbooks before converting.

 Troubleshooting